-The success of IH/OEHS as a profession depends on cutting-edge research, training, and practical application—elements of a self-improving, evolving system.
-The members of the organization are IH/OEHS professionals and academics who identify gaps both in research and the ways practitioners implement health and safety in the workplace.
+The success of OEHS as a profession depends on cutting-edge research, training, and practical application—elements of a self-improving, evolving system.
+The members of our two organizations are OEHS professionals and academics who identify gaps both in research and the ways practitioners implement health and safety in the workplace.
 With the ever-increasing pace of new materials being introduced into commerce, identification of those workers producing and utilizing these materials provides an opportunity for research on exposures and outcomes that can help provide the technical basis for health protection programs.

-The task of managing a research agenda falls to a new volunteer group, the Defining the Science Advisory Group (DTS-AG), whose mission will be to develop and maintain a national IH/OEHS research agenda endorsed by the AIHA Board of Directors.
+The task of managing a research agenda falls to a new volunteer group, the Defining the Science Advisory Group (DTS-AG), whose mission is to develop and maintain a national OEHS research agenda endorsed by the AIHA Board of Directors.
 The DTS-AG is a collaborative venture between AIHA and ACGIH and includes representatives from both organizations.

-The advisory group will address such matters as:
+The advisory group is tasked with addressing such matters as:

-- Identifying areas of practice that do not hold up to current IH/OEHS scientific findings so that AIHA and other stakeholders may improve practice through focused outreach, promotion, and training
+- Identifying areas of practice that do not hold up to current OEHS scientific findings so that AIHA, ACGIH, and other stakeholders may improve practice through focused outreach, promotion, and training

-- Identifying research initiatives needed to advance the state of IH/OEHS science and address gaps in practical knowledge
+- Identifying research initiatives needed to advance the state of OEHS science and address gaps in practical knowledge

-- Identifying opportunities to answer IH/OEHS research questions through studies of at-risk workers
+- Identifying opportunities to answer OEHS research questions through studies of at-risk workers

-- Advising the AIHA Board and staff on where it should focus its internal resources to advance the state of IH/OEHS research
+- Advising the AIHA Board and staff on where it should focus its internal resources to advance the state of OEHS research

 - Determining how AIHA might better leverage its volunteer representatives recently appointed to NIOSH National Occupational Research Agenda (NORA) Councils.
 NORA is an important source of funding for research and training and helps inform NIOSH’s strategic plan.